Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 - Salaries for "Middle Eastern or Northern African" are much higher in the "media and digital," retail, and "transport or logistic" industries.
 - The salaries for all races are nearly equal again in the government and education industries, probably due to strong adherence to equal opportunity rules.

+# Observtions
+- Salaries for males are highest in all industries, followed by females and last by non-binaries.
+- An interesting question is, "Are the salaries for non-binary the lowest because they are younger than the other genders?"
+- Salaries for whites are not the highest in any industry.

 # Conclusion
-Females and non-binaries earn less than males in all industries, and having a higher education does not change this.
-<br><br>
-Whites do not earn more than any other race in any industry.
-Government jobs are the best place for equality for males and females, but not non-binaries.
+Government jobs are the best place for females to earn as much as males, this does not hold true for non-binaries.
 Government and education jobs are the best industries to find equal pay for all races.

 2. Plots made in Tableau.
-- An interesting question that I could not answer is, "Are the salaries for non-binary the lowest because they are younger than the other genders?"
-- Salaries for males are highest, followed by females and last by non-binaries.
-This is evident in all industries.